-34. TRANSFER OF UNCLAIMED DIVIDEND TO INVESTOR EDUCATION AND PROTECTION FUND
+TRANSFER OF UNCLAIMED DIVIDEND TO INVESTOR EDUCATION AND PROTECTION FUND

-Since there was no Dividend declared and paid last year, the provisions of Section 125 of the Companies Act, 2013 does not apply.
+Since there was no Dividend declared and paid during the year under review, the provisions of Section 125 of the Companies Act, 2013 does not apply.

-35. CODE OF CONDUCT:
+CODE OF CONDUCT

-The Company has laid down and adopted a Code of Conduct for its Directors and Senior Management Personnel, which is also available on the Company's website: https://www.nhcgroup.com/corporate-governance-2/.
+The Company has laid down and adopted a Code of Conduct for its Directors and Senior Management Personnel, which is also available on the Company's website www.nhcgroup.com.
 The Company has received confirmation from all Directors as well as Senior Management Personnel regarding compliance with the Code of Conduct during the year under review as required under Regulation 26(3) of the Listing Regulations.
-Additionally, all Independent Directors of the Company shall be bound by duties of Independent
+Additionally, all Independent Directors of the Company shall be bound by duties of Independent Directors as set out in the Companies Act, 2013 read with the Schedule and Rules there under.
+Pursuant to Schedule V(D) of the Listing Regulations,

-Directors as set out in the Companies Act, 2013 read with the Schedule and Rules there under.
-Pursuant to Schedule V(D) of the Listing Regulations, a declaration signed by the Managing Director of the Company to this effect is attached at the end of this report.
+A declaration signed by the Managing Director of the Company to this effect is attached at the end of this report.

-36. TRADE RELATIONS:
+TRADE RELATIONS